 Ingredients

 Apple Juice: Use fresh-pressed, unfiltered, and organic apple juice for a natural sweetener loaded with beneficial plant compounds.
-If fresh juice isn't an option, opt for an organic version that's not from concentrate without added sugars.
+If fresh juice isn't an option, opt for an organic version that's not from concentrate and without added sugars.

 Substitutions and Variations